egameghana06-afk/Data-Driven-Cardiovascular-Risk-Prediction-Using-Classification-Models/README.md

-# Data-Driven-Cardiovascular-Risk-Prediction-Using-Classification-Models

-# 🫀 Data-Driven Cardiovascular Risk Prediction Using Classification Models
+#  Data-Driven Cardiovascular Risk Prediction Using Classification Models

 ## 📌 Overview
 This project focuses on predicting the risk of cardiovascular (heart) disease using Machine Learning classification models.
 The system analyzes patient health data and determines whether a person is at **high risk or low risk** of developing heart disease.